tksh164/aumid-stopgap-tools/README.md

 2. Customize the created shortcut files (e.g. `D:\temp\Obsidian-Vault1.lnk`) as you like.
 For instance, Icon, Comment, etc.

 3. Drag and drop the shortcut files (e.g. `D:\temp\Obsidian-Vault1.lnk`) on the taskbar.

-4. You can delete the shortcut files (e.g. `D:\temp\Obsidian-Vault1.lnk`) after the drag and drop those on the taskbar.
+You can delete the shortcut files after the drag and drop those on the taskbar.

-### Visual Studio Code with different workspace
+### Example 2: Visual Studio Code with different workspace

 1. Create a shortcut file (.lnk) for each vault using the **mklnkwaumid**.
 For example, execute the following command in PowerShell to create a shortcut file.